Freedom Lane: Helen Gets Stuck on the Toilet

 Helen was almost on her feet when the cabinet door creaked again.
 It came off the hinges and Helen fell to the floor in front of the sink.
 She landed across the rug in a heap.
 The door fell inside of the cabinet, knocking the various bottles and cans of cleaner over.

-Helen stared at the cracked ceiling of her bathroom, wishing she were still stuck on the toilet instead of stuck on the bathroom floor.
+Helen stared at the cracked ceiling of her bathroom, wishing she were still stuck on the toilet instead of stuck on the cold bathroom floor.

 “I’ve fallen and I can’t get up!”

 “What do you mean you can’t get him up?”
 Paulie said.

 “Dis guy is heavy as fuck,” Da’Quarius said.
 “Can’t we just drag him?”

 “We’ll get blood all over the floor!”
 Paulie said.

 “He drippin’ everywhere anyway!”
 Da’Quarius said.
 “If we each get an arm we can drag him to the back door easier.”